soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ## Module objectives

-In this module, you will learn how to move from a collection perspective to a modeling perspective.
+We will learn how to move from a collection perspective to a modeling perspective.

-You will:
+We will:

-- identify relevant concepts, events, and relationships in collection and research data,
+- identify relevant **concepts, events, and relationships** in an example game collection,
-- align them with classes and properties of CIDOC CRM,
+- align them with **classes and properties of CIDOC CRM**,
 - develop and justify a coherent domain logic, and
-- visualize this logic as a conceptual model that can later be implemented in WissKI.
+- visualise this logic as a **conceptual model** that can later be implemented as a **semantic data modell** in WissKI.

 ---